 The “Dance” of Relationship Breakdown

 It is our experience that most dysfunctional relationships feature a dance of Narcissism and Codependence between the two partners.
-Stereotypes portray men as more generally narcissistic and women codependent but this certainly is not always the case.
+Stereotypes portray men as more generally narcissistic and women codependent but this is not always the case.

 As rapport in a relationship deteriorates, these two sets of immature behaviour play into each other as each partner blames the other instead of facing their own need to grow up.

 A couple may also swap roles.
-Alcohol for instance will trigger narcissistic behaviour in some people.
+Alcohol, for instance, will trigger narcissistic behaviour in some people.